dotmpe/script-mpe/jsotk.rst

   jsotk objectpath <json-fn> '$.*[@.main is not None]'

-There is also local background process support, usable with `socat` which is implemented in `projectdir.sh` `meta` command.
+There is also local background process support, usable with `socat` which is implemented in http:./projectdir.sh `meta` command.
 Having a persistent process while looping over results in shell scripts may improve performance.

-See docstrings in http:jsotk.py for further help, or run with ``-h``.
+See docstrings in http:./jsotk.py for further help, or run with ``-h``.
 This file for notes, test descriptions.